useExtracted (experimental)

 expect(html).toContain('Hello Jane!');

-When messages is configured, this will also set up a Turbo- or Webpack loader that will ensure loaded messages can be imported as plain JavaScript objects.
+When messages is configured, this will also set up a Turbo- or Webpack loader that will ensure imported messages can be used as plain JavaScript objects.

 For example, when using format: 'po', messages can be imported as: